danielbossier/CS10B/Lesson_Notes.md

 The stack — The region where a function's local variables are allocated during a function call.
 A function call adds local variables to the stack, and a return removes them, like adding and removing dishes from a pile; hence the term "stack."
 Because this memory is automatically allocated and deallocated, it is also called automatic memory.

 The heap — The region where the "new" operator allocates memory, and where the "delete" operator deallocates memory.
 The region is also called free store.

+An object's member function is called using the syntax object.Function().
+The object variable before the function name is known as an implicit parameter of the member function because the compiler converts the call syntax object.Function(...) into a function call with a pointer to the object implicitly passed as a parameter.
+Ex: Function(object, ...).

+Within a member function, the implicitly-passed object pointer is accessible via the name this.
+In particular, a member can be accessed as this->member.
+The -> is the member access operator for a pointer, similar to the "." operator for non-pointers.

+Using this-> makes clear that a class member is being accessed and is essential if a data member and parameter have the same identifier.
+In the example below, this-> is necessary to differentiate between the data member sideLength and the parameter sideLength.

+C++ allows a programmer to redefine the functionality of built-in operators like +, -, and *, to operate on programmer-defined objects, a process known as operator overloading.
+Suppose a class TimeHrMn has data members hours and minutes.
+Overloading + would allow two TimeHrMn objects to be added with the + operator.

+Without Operator Overloading:
+TimeHrMn time1(3, 22);
+TimeHrMn time2(2, 50);
+TimeHrMn timeTot;
+timeTot.hours = time1.hours + time2.hours;
+timeTot.minutes = time1.minutes + time2.minutes;

+timeTot.Print();

+With Operator Overloading:
+TimeHrMn time1(3, 22);
+TimeHrMn time2(2, 50);
+TimeHrMn timeTot;
+timeTot = time1 + time2;

+timeTot.Print();

+To overload +, the programmer creates a member function named operator+.
+Although + requires left and right operands as in time1 + time2, the member function only requires the right operand (rhs: right-hand-side) as the parameter, because the left operand is the calling object.
+In other words, time1 + time2 is equivalent to the function call time1.operator+(time2), which is valid syntax but almost never used.

+When an operator like + has been overloaded, the compiler determines which + operation to invoke based on the operand types.
+In 4 + 9, the compiler sees two integer operands and thus applies the built-in + operation.
+In time1 + time2, where time1 and time2 are TimeHrMn objects, the compiler sees two TimeHrMn operands and thus invokes the programmer-defined function.

+A programmer can define several functions that overload the same operator, as long as each involves different types so that the compiler can determine which to invoke.
+The code below overloads the + operator twice in the TimeHrMn class.

+main() uses the + operator in 4 statements.
+The first + involves two TimeHrMn operands, so the compiler invokes the first operator+ function ("A").
+The second + involves TimeHrMn and int operands, so the compiler invokes the second operator+ function ("B").
+The third + involves two int operands, so the compiler invokes the built-in + operation.
+The fourth +, commented out, involves an int and TimeHrMn operands.
+Because no function has those operands ("B" has TimeHrMn and int, not int and TimeHrMn; order matters), that statement would generate a compiler error.

+Overloading the equality (==) operator
+A programmer can overload the equality operator (==) to allow comparing objects of a programmer-defined class for equality.
+To overload ==, the programmer creates a function named operator== that returns bool and takes two const reference arguments of the class type for the left-hand-side and right-hand-side operands.
+Ex: To overload the == operator for a Review class, the programmer defines a function bool operator==(const Review& lhs, const Review& rhs).

+The programmer must also determine when two objects are considered equal.
+In the Review class below, two Review objects are equal if the objects have the same rating and comment.

+For the assignment:
+TimeHrMn TimeHrMn::operator+(TimeHrMn rhs) {
+TimeHrMn TimeHrMn::operator-(TimeHrMn rhs) {
+TimeHrMn TimeHrMn::operator*(TimeHrMn rhs) {
+TimeHrMn TimeHrMn::operator/(TimeHrMn rhs) {